Dexalot/dexalot-docs/docs/contracts/PortfolioBridgeSub.md

 #### getSymbolMappings

-Returns the Dexalot L1(subnet) symbol & symbolId given the chainListOrgChainId & source chain symbol
+Returns the subnet symbol & symbolId given the chainListOrgChainId & source chain symbol

 **Dev notes:** \
-Mainnet receives the messages in the same format that it sent out, by its ERC20 symbol Dexalot L1(subnet) has its own standardized list of symbols i.e. BTC.b in the mainnet may be mapped to BTC in the Dexalot L1(subnet). \
+Mainnet receives the messages in the same format that it sent out, by its ERC20 symbol Subnet has its own standardized list of symbols i.e. BTC.b in the mainnet may be mapped to BTC in the subnet. \
-The Dexalot L1(subnet) knows which chain the message is coming from and will tag the chainId to the sourceSymbol to keep track of the inventory coming from different mainnets.
+The subnet knows which chain the message is coming from and will tag the chainId to the sourceSymbol to keep track of the inventory coming from different mainnets.

 ```solidity:no-line-numbers